makersacademy/takeaway-challenge/notes/plan.md

 stage 1 tests

-Test crud for a dish
+Test crud for a dish - DONE

-Test crud for a container of dishes
+Test crud for a menu - DONE

-Test crud for a menu
+Test print menu

 Test crud for a order

-Test show menu

 stage 2 tests